outrunnl/dbcollect/SECURITY.md

 The purpose of this tool is to make it as easy as possible to grab Oracle data.
 As such, it tries to find all Oracle instances on a host automatically.
 Earlier versions relied on ```oratab``` for this but it turned out many customers run Oracle instances not listed in oratab.
 So two separate methods are used:

+* Automatic detection using ```oratab``` and Oracle Inventory (connections as SYSDBA via OS authentication (oracle or dba user)
+* Manual connections using credentials file (connections via SQL*Net and listener, any user)

+### Automatic detection

 1. All ORACLE_HOMEs are detected from /etc/oratab (or /var/opt/oracle/oratab) as well as via the Oracle Inventory
 2. ORACLE_HOMEs that appear to be used for clusterware are skipped
 3. A scan is executed for files named `hc_<instance>.dat` in ORACLE_HOME or ORACLE_BASE to indicate possible non-running instances (this is just informational and may not always work)
 4. Running database instances are detected via the UNIX process list ('ps' command).
 ASM and MGMT instances are ignored.
-5. _dbcollect_ tries to connect (as SYSDBA or using provided credentials) and get the status using each ORACLE_HOME.
+5. _dbcollect_ tries to connect (as SYSDBA) and get the status using each ORACLE_HOME.
 The first one that succeeds will be used
-6. _dbcollect_ will abort with an error message if it cannot connect to one of the databases.
+6. _dbcollect_ will abort with an error message if it cannot connect to an instance after trying all ORACLE_HOMEs.

+### Manual credentials

+1. All ORACLE_HOMEs are detected from /etc/oratab (or /var/opt/oracle/oratab) or the provided ORACLE_HOME from the commandline is used.
+2. Running database instances are detected via the UNIX process list ('ps' command).
+ASM and MGMT instances are ignored.
+3. _dbcollect_ tries to connect (via the provided connect string) and get the status using each ORACLE_HOME.
+The first one that succeeds will be used
+4. _dbcollect_ will abort with an error message if it cannot connect to an instance after trying all ORACLE_HOMEs.

 ## Anonymous user